 Program overview

-The Bachelor of Science (Honours) in Kinesiology program at Queen's University is designed to provide students with a comprehensive understanding of the science behind human movement.
-This program emphasizes the physiological, biomechanical, psychological, and socio-cultural factors that influence health, exercise, and sport participation.
-As a direct-entry program, it allows students to immerse themselves in the study of Kinesiology from the outset, preparing them for a variety of career paths in health and wellness.
+The Bachelor of Science (Honours) in Kinesiology is a comprehensive program that delves into the science of human movement.
+It explores various factors that influence health, exercise, and sport participation.
+This direct-entry program is designed to provide students with a solid foundation in the physiological, biomechanical, psychological, and socio-cultural aspects of kinesiology.
+Students will engage in innovative and engaging learning experiences, preparing them for a variety of career paths in health and wellness.

 The Bachelor of Science (Honours) in Kinesiology is structured to provide a well-rounded education over a four-year period.
 The program includes:

-• Experiential learning opportunities through mini-streams in Athletic Therapy and Strength and Conditioning.
+• Experiential learning opportunities, such as the Athletic Therapy and Strength and Conditioning mini-streams.

-• Hands-on lab courses, such as the Exercise Physiology Laboratory, to gain practical skills in assessing human performance.
+• Hands-on lab courses, including the Exercise Physiology Laboratory.

 Featured Experiences

-The Bachelor of Science (Honours) in Kinesiology offers several unique experiences that enrich the educational journey:
+The Bachelor of Science (Honours) in Kinesiology offers a variety of unique experiences that enhance student learning:

-• Participation in the Athletic Therapy and Strength and Conditioning mini-streams, providing practical experience with varsity athletes.
+• Participation in the Athletic Therapy and Strength and Conditioning mini-streams, allowing students to work with varsity athletes.

-• Networking opportunities through events like the School of Kinesiology and Health Studies Mini-Career Fair.
+• Networking and career preparation through events like the School of Kinesiology and Health Studies Mini-Career Fair.

 Career Options